 Whenever you sign into Chrome, it readily begins to sync your browsing information with your Google Account.
 You can then access the data on any other PC or Mac, as well as on Android and iOS mobile devices.
 It’s pretty convenient to have that happen.
 Very few browsers offer such multi-platform sync capabilities, and Chrome excels at providing a seamless experience.

 However, this poses huge vulnerabilities concerning security, especially since you only have your Google Account password to protect your data.
-While you can opt for 2-Step Verification to safeguard your account against unauthorized sign-ins, the chances of compromising your account through a potential security loophole are ever omnipresent.
+While you can opt for 2-Step Verification to safeguard your account against unauthorized sign-ins, there's always the chance of having it comprised through a potential security loophole.

-But regardless of whether you use 2-step verification for your Google Account or not, the 'sync passphrase' can go a long way towards the security of your personal information in particular.
+But regardless of whether you use 2-step verification for your Google Account or not, the 'sync passphrase' can go a long way in securing your personal information.
 Set one up, and you need to insert it whenever you want to sync data to Chrome on a new device — consider it a master passcode that only you know.

 The passphrase completely encrypts your data on Google's servers, which means that not even Google can read it.
-And if your account is compromised, the sync passphrase works in a way that makes it impossible for anyone to get their hands on your data.
+And if your account is compromised, the sync passphrase works in a way that makes it impossible for anyone to get his or her hands on your data.
 But how?

 The passphrase completely encrypts your data on Google's servers, which means that not even Google can read it

-However, that action alone causes all synced data on the Google servers to be deleted automatically while also signing Chrome out of all of your devices.
-Thus, your data is still safely available on each one of your devices, while the hacker gets nothing.
+However, that action alone deletes all synced data on the Google servers while forcibly signing Chrome out of all devices.
+Your data is still safely present locally on each of your devices.
+And the hacker gets nothing.

 Sounds pretty neat, right?
 And except for a few minor reasons that you'll find out next, there's really no reason why using a sync passphrase shouldn't be a top priority.